OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/README.md

 Though this neural network is fairly simple, potential applications for using machine learning models to train weights matrixes for image processing and object detection and tracking are wide ranging.
-For example, suppose we wanted to find and detect an enemy military tank located in an image fed directly from the battle field to inform friendly nearby soldiers:
+For example, suppose we wanted to find and detect where an enemy military tank is located in an image fed directly from the battle field to inform nearby friendly soldiers:

 ![image](https://github.com/OriYarden/Object-Detection-Image-Processing-Machine-Learning-from-Scratch-in-Python-using-Numpy-Arrays/assets/137197657/3d201afd-6db2-4f6c-9d12-17374ef6406e)